Approximately a 3 minute read

 Others were raised or grown in gardens, were traded with a neighbor, or were purchased from nearby.
 A few came via trade with further away communities.

 All of the growing, harvesting, storage and preparation was done right there in local fields, gardens and kitchens, often in a cooperative way that brought families together.
 The network of connections between the soil, growers, processors, and eaters, was unbroken.

 There was relatively little packaging and labeling, there were no numbers or codes, and the nutrients harvested from the land were returned to it in an endless cycle of growth, decay, and regeneration.

 That essentially describes what I call Real Food.

-Four powerful questions to help you identify Real Food
+Asking questions to help you identify Real Food

-The more of those questions you can answer yes to, the closer you are getting to a real food diet – a sustainable diet that will nourish not only you and your family, but other families and our living planet, also.
+The more of those kinds of questions you can answer yes to, the closer you are getting to a real food diet – a sustainable diet that will nourish not only you and your family, but other families and our living planet, also.